mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 paper.
 To make your presentation more insightful, try to position the paper contribution with respect to the related literature and tell the audience why this work was proposed in the first place, how it advances our understanding about the topic, and how it is different from other related work in the past.
 You are also encouraged to connect the assigned paper to your own research.
-You should prepare a set of questions (either written by yourself or based on questions other students post on Piazza) and co-lead an in-class discussion with the instructor after the presentation.
+You should prepare a set of questions (either written by yourself or based on questions other students post on Canvas) and co-lead an in-class discussion with the instructor after the presentation.

 I recommend that you give yourself enough time to read the paper and prepare your presentation.
 If you encounter any difficulties understanding the technical content of the paper, please attend office hours for help.